 Technological progression means cars will change more in the next decade than they have in the past century.
 Not only will they be powered and wired differently, but it's also likely that we will not be driving them.
 Thanks to developments in instrumentation, automation, the Internet of Things (IoT) and secure vehicle-to-vehicle communication systems, experts predict the car will be in control of all aspects of driving in most driving conditions by 2030.
 A key element of this new autonomous world will be the capacity of cars to safely communicate with each other.

-World-leading cyber security researchers from Deakin’s Centre for Cyber Security Research and Innovation (CSRI) are working with Bosch Australia to help ensure that next-generation vehicles are cyber-safe and can engage in secure and trusted co-operation.
+World-leading cyber security researchers from Deakin’s the Centre for Cyber Resilience and Trust (CREST) are working with Bosch Australia to help ensure that next-generation vehicles are cyber-safe and can engage in secure and trusted cooperation.
 The project will contribute to better understanding of the security and privacy limits of connected vehicles and advance state-of-the-art systems to ensure their safety.

 Connected automotive systems benefit substantially from connectivity to Internet services and other vehicles.
 However, network connectivity also exposes them to cyber threats that, although common in computer systems, are relatively new in automotive systems.